Traditional Fermented Sausages

 Note: some manufacturers don't carry out the fermentation stage at all and the stuffed sausage is directly submitted to the drying process at 6º -15º C (42º -59º F)

 Staphylococcus aureus starts to grow fast at 15.6C (60º F) and higher.
 For this reason, sausages made without starter cultures should not exceed this temperature.
-When cultures are used, lactic acid bacteria produce lactic acid and this increases acidity of the meat, inhibits growth of Staph.aureus.
-This pathogen can survive high salt levels and funtions remarkable well at low moisture level (down to Aw 0.86).
+When cultures are used, lactic acid bacteria produce lactic acid, which increases the acidity of the meat and inhibits the growth of Staph.aureus.
+This pathogen can survive high salt levels and functions remarkably well at low moisture levels down to Aw 0.86.
 Staph.aureus is sensitive to acidity (low pH).

-7. Fermentation means increasing the temperature of a stuffed sausage which allows the naturally occuring bacteria in meat to grow and react with the meat.
-As a rule the higher the temperature, the faster bacteria growth and their energy to react with meat or any other food.
-For most bacteria the best temperature for growth is around our body temperature (36.6º C, 98.6º F).
+6. Fermentation means increasing the temperature of a stuffed sausage, which allows the naturally occurring in meat bacteria to grow and react.
+The higher the temperature, the faster bacteria growth.
+For most bacteria, the best temperature for growth is around our body temperature (36.6º C, 98.6º F).
 This temperature is too high for any kind of traditionally made slow-fermented products.
-Unless a pH meter is used to check the acidity of the sausage, it is hard to predict when fermentation ends and when drying begins.
-Once pH value reaches 5.2 there is no need to lower it further as it will affect the taste and color of the sausage and at this point there is little need for bacteria to produce more lactic acid and lower pH even more.
-The flavor of the product will taste sour and the color will suffer too.
+Unless the acidity of the sausage is checked with a pH meter, it is hard to predict when fermentation ends and when drying begins.
+Once the pH value reaches 5.2 there is no need to lower it further, as it will affect the taste and color of the sausage.
+The sausage will taste sour, and the color will suffer too.
 This may be acceptable for a fast-fermented economy sausage but not for a traditional sausage.

-Fermenting is the crucial step and proper temperature plays a very important role.
+Fermenting is the crucial step where proper temperature plays a very important role.
 At 18º-24º C (66º-76º F), fermentation normally lasts 1-2 days.
-At lower temperatures, 10º-12º C (50º-54º F), it will last about 1 week.
-During fermentation the relative humidity can vary between 75 and 95%.
+There is no fermentation at 10º-12º C (50º-54º F), however, the sausage will keep on drying.
+During fermentation, the relative humidity can vary between 75 and 95%.
 If possible it should be kept at 92-95%.
-To stop the fermentation process we lower the temperature to 12º C (54º F) and that stops lactic bacteria from fermenting sugars.
+To stop the fermentation process, we lower the temperature to 12º C (54º F) and that stops lactic bacteria from fermenting sugars.
 The remaining sugar will be utilized for the development of flavor and stronger color.

 To prevent the growth of mold or for this extra flavor after fermentation sausages can be cold smoked (20º C, 68º F) and then air dried.
 Cold smoking is basically drying meats with smoke.